Genosha55/hangman/README.md

 # hangman
-Hangman with pygame
+Hangman with pygame;
-Added starting menu to restart game
+Added starting menu to restart game;
-Based on tutorial by TechWithTim
+Based on tutorial by TechWithTim.